Our Crochet Tonal Blanket is the kind of piece we love best: graphic, simpler-to-make-than-it-looks, and totally intriguing.

 A sister to our original knit Tonal Blanket, this crocheted version is made up of just single and double crochets that form a tiny checked pattern.
 The learning curve is the opposite of steep, and before you can say “ombré,” you’ll have a gorgeous spectrum of color coming off your hook!

-Made in our gorgeous Season Alpaca, 100% baby alpaca soft enough for a brand new baby, pick from two different Tonal Blanket Bundles.
-Choose from the warm and toasty color spectrum shown here or a cool and serene range of blues.
+Made in our gorgeous Season Alpaca, 100% baby alpaca soft enough for a brand new baby, and designed in two color palettes: from the warm and toasty color spectrum shown here or a cool and serene range of blues.

 Sized for cribs as well as couches, this timeless beauty is the kind you will pass on from one generation to the next, just like grandma did her granny square version!